 - Under the Data Protection Act, Communicate School of English must protect any information collected from you.
-All personal information received is treated confidentially and will only be accessible by selected employees so they can carry our their work duties.
+All personal information received is treated confidentially and will only be accessible by selected employees so they can carry out their work duties.
 The data is held on a secure password protected server.

 - Your personal data will only be revealed to Police or school inspecting bodies if requested.

 - We process personal information to enable us to: provide education, training and educational support services such as accommodation and travel to our clients.
 It is also necessary for us to ensure the Safeguarding of our students and maintain student welfare.
-In addition, this information is required for us to administer our schools property, maintain our own accounts and records and to support and manage our employees.
+In addition, this information is required for us to administer our school’s property, maintain our own accounts and records and to support and manage our employees.
 Data is held, used and ultimately destroyed in strict accordance with The General Data Protection Regulation (GDPR) (EU) 2016/679.
-The full data protection policy can be found at: https://www.communicateschool.co.uk/wp-content/uploads/2018/05/Data-Protection-Policy-2018-GDPR-compliant.pdf
+The full data protection policy can be found: https://www.communicateschool.co.uk/wp-content/uploads/2018/05/Data-Protection-Policy-2018-GDPR-compliant.pdf

-- Communicate School of English is not liable for failure to perform its obligations if such failure is a result of Acts of God (including fire, flood, earthquake, storm, hurricane or other natural disaster), war, invasion, act of foreign enemies, hostilities (regardless of whether war is declared), civil war, rebellion, revolution, insurrection, military or usurped power or confiscation, terrorist activities, nationalisation, government sanction, blockage, embargo, labor dispute, strike, lockout or interruption or failure of electricity or telephone service.
-Refunds are not be made in such cases.
+- Communicate School of English is not liable for failure to perform its obligations if such failure is a result of Acts of God (including fire, flood, earthquake, storm, hurricane or other natural disaster), war, invasion, act of foreign enemies, hostilities (regardless of whether war is declared), civil war, rebellion, revolution, insurrection, military or usurped power or confiscation, terrorist activities, nationalisation, government sanction, blockage, embargo, labour dispute, strike, lockout or interruption or failure of electricity or telephone service.
+Refunds are not to be made in such cases.

 - Communicate School of English takes all feedback and complaints seriously, either made informally or formally.
 If you have a problem or complaint, email the student services officer at: firstname.lastname@example.org.
 Complaints about the school’s courses or services should be made immediately as complaints made after the course finished will not be accepted.